jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 0.7.3 (2023/02/04) =
+* Add: Templates for Content Generator.
+Templates are now available everywhere I wanted.
+I'd be happy if you could join this [discussion](https://wordpress.org/support/topic/common-use-cases-for-templates/) in the WordPress forums.
+* Info: Share with me your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/), I'll make it better for you!
+And of course, if you like the plugin, please leave a review on [WordPress.org](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 0.7.2 (2023/02/03) =
 * Update: "casually_fined_tuned" is now "casually_fine_tuned".
 * Fix: Editor also have access to the AI features (but not the Settings).
 This behavior can be filtered.
 * Add: AI Forms for Pro (extremely beta but it works).
-* Info: Share with me your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/), I'll make it better for you!
-And of course, if you like the plugin, please leave a review on [WordPress.org](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 0.6.9 (2023/02/02) =
 * Fix: The chatbot could potentially be over other clickable elements.